Get E-Book

 node --env-file=.env.local --env-file=.env app.js

 With no inherited value, .env can overwrite .env.local.
-The command succeeds.
-The service starts.
-The visible failure is just the wrong database, wrong log level, or wrong port.
+The service may start with the wrong database, wrong port, or wrong log level.
 File order is part of the startup contract.

 console.log({